A Local’s Guide to 8 of the Best NYC Budget Hotels

 2. American Dream Bed and Breakfast

-Located in Manhattan’s Gramercy Park, this bed and breakfast is just a hop, skip, and jump away from such iconic New York City attractions as the Empire State Building, Flatiron Building, Madison Square Park, and Union Square.
-But aside from the incredible location, this family owned bed and breakfast has been offering guests a true, home away from home experience for well over 15 years.
+The American Dream Bed and Breakfast is located in Manhattan’s Gramercy Park, this bed and breakfast is just a hop, skip, and jump away from such iconic New York City attractions as the Empire State Building, Flatiron Building, Madison Square Park, and Union Square.
+But aside from the incredible location, this family-owned bed and breakfast have been offering guests a true, home away from home experience for well over 15 years

 Inside, this hostel has rooms with two and four beds, as well as rooms with one double and one single bed.
-Breakfast is also served between 7am to 11am in the main dining area.
+Breakfast is also served from 7 am to 11 am in the main dining area.

 Address: 168 East 24th Street, Manhattan, New York (on 24th between Lexington and 3rd Avenue)